tonethar/IGME-330-Master/notes/intro-typescript.md

 <hr>

 ## III.
-Use node & webpack to transpile a TypeScript app to
+Use node & webpack to transpile a TypeScript app to JS

 - Grab **greeter-modules-ts.zip** start files from myCourses
 - Open up in VSCode (but don't launch LiveServer)